 The other big rear design change is in the camera module.
 Where the Pixel 5/4a phones used a square array, the Pixel 6 and Pixel 6 Pro have a vertical stripe module and bump that runs the entire rear length of the phone.
 That will give it a distinct "shelf edge" when held in the hand if you're not using a case on the Pixel 6.

 Google's own "sneak peek" at the Pixel 6 mostly focuses on the new visual design of Android 12, but also shows off the centre mounted single selfie camera at the front.

 Google has long relied on the power of its AI to improve its camera operation, which is why so many Pixel phones relied on single sensors on the rear and front of its phones for the most part.

-While it does appear that the selfie camera on the Google Pixel 6 and Google Pixel 6 Pro will be a single lens affair, it's a more mixed offering at the back.
+While the selfie camera on the Google Pixel 6 and Google Pixel 6 Pro will be a single lens affair, it's a more mixed offering at the back.

 The Pixel 6 will feature a standard wide and ultra-wide sensor, while the Pixel 6 Pro will feature wide, ultra-wide and 4x optical zoom lens.
 Optical zoom hasn't been a big feature of prior Pixel phones, with Google again mostly relying on AI and smart processing to make up the difference.

 A blog post on Chinese site Weibo suggests that the Pixel 6 will feature a rear 50MP primary camera and 12MP ultrawide IMX386 sensor, while the front-facing camera will be a simple 8MP affair.
 For the Pixel 6 Pro the camera specs step up, with the mystery leaker suggesting that the 50MP/12MP pair found on the Pixel 6 will be joined by a 48MP telephoto lens with 4x optical zoom.